CybrNight/Fortnite-Stretch-Configurator/README.md

 This is a tool designed to make runnning Fortnite in stretched resolution simple and easily reversible without dealing with manually editing ini files and the like.

 # **Usage**
-This uses a venv environment to eliminate the need to install Python on your machine.
+Download or clone the latest version of this repository and open run.bat This uses a venv environment to eliminate the need to install Python and other dependencies on your machine.
-Just run run.bat to use the program

 NOTE:You must choose to use FortniteClient-Win64-Shipping.exe for the executable.
 There are issues with BattleEye when running FortniteLauncher.exe